Skip to contents

 meanZmean

-Contribution of covariates with non-varying effects.
+Contribution of covariates with non-varying effects, if Z is not NULL.

 DIC, Dbar, pD